 For many people, a visit to the dentist is never going to be fun.
-While the fear of dental treatment is often unfounded, there are occasions where mistakes are made that can cause all sorts of problems.
-Dental negligence causing nerve damage is something that could result in a compensation claim if your injuries were avoidable.
+While the fear of dental treatment is often unfounded, there are occasions when mistakes are made that can cause all sorts of problems.
+Dental negligence causing nerve damage is something that could result in a dental nerve damage claim for compensation if your injuries were avoidable.

 If a claim for dental negligence is something you want to pursue, our team can help.
 Initially, we provide a free claims review service.
 We’ll discuss what happened, how your treatment went wrong, and how you’ve suffered.
 Then you’ll be given free advice about making a claim.
 If we believe that your claim has the chance of being won, we could refer you to one of our medical negligence solicitors.
 They are proud to offer a No Win No Fee service which means you won’t need to pay anything unless you are awarded compensation.

 We’re here to help right away if you’d like to start a dental nerve damage compensation claim now.
 Please get in touch when you’re ready to begin by calling us on 0800 6524 881.
 Alternatively, carry on reading to learn more about claiming compensation for nerve damage caused by a negligent dentist.